India, US announce major partnership for cooperation in critical areas after Modi-Biden talks | Science-Environment

 - Japan

-India and the US on Tuesday announced a major partnership to boost cooperation in critical and emerging technologies between their leading security agencies after Prime Minister Narendra Modi and President Joe Biden vowed to work together for a more prosperous, free, connected, and secure world.
+India and the US on Tuesday announced a major partnership to boost cooperation in critical and emerging technologies between their National Security Councils after Prime Minister Narendra Modi and President Joe Biden vowed to work together for a more prosperous, free, connected and secure world.

 In a meeting with Biden on the sidelines of the Quad summit in Tokyo, Modi described the India-US relationship as truly a ''partnership of trust'' and said he was confident that the friendship will continue to be a ''force for good'' for global peace and stability as well as for the well-being of mankind.